General Information for placement

 In some areas of leisure you will find niche markets, I have found one being able to make custom carpets for custom cars and sport fishing boats.
 So if you live near the water this is something you may want to offer, or if you have any car clubs in your areas.
 First you need to make a sample and bring it to car shows etc, or display it at your local dealers.

 Hi have done mats like the like the item Below, this was actually done for a young kids room..
-As it was no
+As it was not going to be exposed to el

 In this blog we will look at preparing the fabric for your designs, and understanding why you should use a particular type of underlay in building a foundation for the machine embroidery design.